opendcs/opendcs/docs/source/index.rst

 Documentation Outline
 ---------------------
-OpenDCS documentation is currently divided into three sections:
+OpenDCS documentation is currently divided into four sections:

 #.
 Getting Started: Intended for new users
 #.
 Resources: Intended for intermediate users
 #.
 Developer Documention: Intended for advanced users or developers
+#.
+Legacy Documentation: Indended for users familiar with the legacy PDF documentation

 Previous versions of OpenDCS included PDFs documention.
-Content from those PDFs was migrated to the Developer Documentation section.
+Content from those PDFs was migrated to the Legacy section.

 .. toctree::
    :maxdepth: 1